timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 17-HOSPITAL, NURSING HOME, DOMICILIARY, AND MEDICAL CARE/SUBCHAPTER V-PAYMENTS TO STATE HOMES.md

   * (B) $20.35 for nursing home care and hospital care,

-* for each veteran receiving such care in a State home, if such veteran is eligible for such care in a Department facility.
+* for each veteran receiving such care in a State home, if such veteran is eligible for such care under the laws administered by the Secretary.

 * (2) The Secretary may pay each State per diem at a rate determined by the Secretary for each veteran receiving extended care services described in any of paragraphs (4) through (6) of section 1710B(a) of this title under a program administered by a State home, if such veteran is eligible for such care under laws administered by the Secretary.